dragonfly-xyz/useful-solidity-patterns/patterns/bitmap-nonces/README.md

 ## The Demo

-The full, working example can be found [here](./TransferRelay.sol) with complete tests detailing its usage [here](../../test/TransferRelay.sol).
+The full, working example can be found [here](./TransferRelay.sol) with complete tests detailing its usage and gas savings [here](../../test/TransferRelay.sol).